harshil2003/SAS-Learning-Journey/README.md

 # SAS-Learning-Journey

-I have uploaded a sas program where it can read data which are delimited in our case(comma ',')
+I have uploaded sas programs where I wrote sas code to read data which are delimited.

 This is a SAS code.
 Run this code in SAS studio.